-c.
+b.
 Use Tax Report

-Every other person who has acquired non-tax-paid cigarettes for sale, use, or consumption subject to the tax imposed must, within ninety-six (96) hours after receipt of the cigarettes, file a report in the form prescribed by the Secretary showing the amount of cigarettes so received and any other information required by the Secretary.
+A person who is not a licensed distributor and has acquired non-tax-paid cigarettes for sale, use, or consumption subject to the tax imposed must, within ninety-six (96) hours after receipt of the cigarettes, file a report, Form B-A-8, Cigarette Use Tax Return, showing the amount of cigarettes so received and any other information required by the Secretary.
 The report must be accompanied by payment of the full amount of the tax.

-d.
+c.
 Shipping Report

-Any person, except a licensed distributor, who transports cigarettes upon the public highways, roads, or streets of this State, upon notice from the Secretary, must file a report containing the information required by the Secretary.
+Any person, except a licensed distributor, transports, or causes to transport, cigarettes upon the public highways, roads, or streets of this State must, upon notice from the Secretary, file a report in a form prescribed by and containing the information required by the Secretary.